Name and Locations of Agency/Department Requesting Intern:

 Benefits Available to Intern:

-Although this is an unpaid internship that does not lead to permanent employment, the position offers students and recent graduates a broad learning experience under the supervision of a practicing engineer within an office and/or field environment, an opportunity to apply academic skills/knowledge to the workplace, exposure to the public sector and the field of waste management, and an opportunity to gain insight into solid waste solutions available for Orange County residents.
+Although this is an unpaid internship that does not lead to paid employment or include employee benefits, the position offers students and recent graduates a broad learning experience under the supervision of a practicing engineer within an office and/or field environment, an opportunity to apply academic skills/knowledge to the workplace, exposure to the public sector and the field of waste management, and an opportunity to gain insight into solid waste solutions available for Orange County residents.